-Strolling through the five Unesco world heritage sites from the comfort of your couch or getting to enjoy art through virtual tours – even at home you can experience NRW.
+Strolling through five of the six Unesco world heritage sites from the comfort of your couch or getting to enjoy art through virtual tours – even at home you can experience NRW.
 Get comfortable on your sofa and embark on the virtual expedition!

 World Heritage Sites

 There are six special treasures in NRW: the Unesco world heritage sites Aachen cathedral, Cologne cathedral, castles of Augustusburg and Falkenlust, Zollverein colliery, Corvey castle and The Lower Germanic Limes.
 The best thing about it, you can experience five of the six heritage sites all from the comfort of your home: no queues.
 No hustle through crowded rooms.
 With the help of 360° shots it only takes a mouse click to get a close up of the buildings and to go inside – there are fascinating details to discover.

 We’ve collected our most beautiful pictures and invite you to join us on this journey of the mind to the unique nature of our state.

 Coming along for the ride: flamingos, wild horses and stunning views.

 The best way to escape a daily routine involves your ears: music creates distraction and takes your mind somewhere else!
 Different musical forays through NRW inspire a journey of pop history: the digital guide “Sound of #urbanana” offers interviews, direct quotes and concert recordings – with the possibility of repeatedly re-experiencing these special music moments.
 These include performances of The Beatles in the Grugahalle Essen, that made history in the Ruhr area, BAP, who is fixed upon memory in Cologne with his song “Verdamp lang her” and as part of Düsseldorf’s musical history, Kraftwerk.

 See, listen and feel for yourself – just like a miner